jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 23 - Taking the Network Outside of the Workplace.md

 - Are all laptops fully up-to-date, and with their own firewall, etc., in-case free Wi-Fi is used?
 - Consider switching off [*everything*](http://www.theregister.co.uk/2007/08/01/defcon_survival_guide/) when in vulnerable locations.

-## Web Access to Corporate Services
-By definition, these provide access from anywhere - meaning extremely insecure machines in internet cafes.
-Even VPN use can be unsafe here, as keyloggers may be present.
-Thus, you need to educate users against their use.

-Besides this, web servers should be hidden behind reverse application proxies, and in DMZs bastion hosts should be used.

-## Virtual Private Networks
-VPNs must authenticate an end user, and assign their remote node an IP address routable on the local network.
-This effectively means that the end user machine is now a member of 2 networks, effectively connecting their ISP to your corporate network.

-Client VPN software changes the default gateway for that machine to be one on your VPN server, so even internet traffic gets routed via it.
-There are choices for dealing with it, however (assuming use of the VPN over the internet, rather than trusted infrastructure).

-VPNs need to have technologies in place to ensure *all* aspects of security, such as:
-- Firewalls
-- Encryption
-- IPSec (or another secure traffic protocol)
-- AAA Server
-	- Authentication (who you are)
-	- Authorisation (what you are allowed to do)
-	- Accounting (what you actually do)

-Because of the risks associated with "arbitrary" clients, some vendors support quarantining of these machines, allowing them to be inspected for software such as a firewall, virus scanner, service packs, etc. before allowing the session to continue.
-NTU does this, for example.

 ## Encrypting File System (EFS)

 ![[Pasted image 20220331193742.png]]